Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palm Sunday| ©Antonia1303

-Living in first person the Holy Week in Rome, without anyone telling you about it, is one of the experiences you should have at least once in your life.
+Living in first person the Holy Week in Rome is one of the experiences that you must have at least once in your life.
 Do you like the idea?
-Then take a look at this article in which I explain how to get tickets for the Holy Week of the Eternal City and the main events that take place.
+Then take a look at this article in which I explain how to get tickets for Holy Week in the Eternal City and the main events taking place.

 • The celebration begins on Palm Sunday

-• On Good Friday the Stations of the Cross take place
+• On Good Friday the Way of the Cross takes place

-• Holy Saturday is a day of silence and meditation.
+• A day of silence and meditation on Holy Saturday.

-Can you imagine traveling back in time non-stop to Ancient Rome and meeting thousands of gladiators in their costumes?
-Every year on the weekend closest to April 21, the anniversary of the founding of the Italian capital is celebrated: the Natale di Roma.
+Every year, on the weekend closest to April 21, the anniversary of the founding of the Italian capital is celebrated: the Natale di Roma.

-In this event you will find a parade of thousands of men dressed up with their spears and shields for the occasion.
-For their part, the women wear flattering tunics and elaborate crowns with flowers on their heads.
-Not a detail is missing!
+At this event you will find a parade of thousands of men dressed with their spears and shields for the occasion.
+For their part, the women wear flattering tunics and crowns made with flowers on their heads.
+Not a single detail is missing!

 Book a visit to the Colosseum, the Forum and the Palatine Hill